 {\bf Step~I:\/} Let us first consider how the velocity-adapted Gaussian kernel $g(x' - v' t';\; s' \, \Sigma')$ transforms in the expression for the spatio-temporal receptive field according to (\ref{eq-spat-temp-RF-model})

-Expanding the expression of the function $g(x' - v' t';\; s' \, \Sigma')$ according to the definition (\ref{eq-gauss-fcn-2D}) of the 2-D affine Gaussian kernel and making use of the explicit expressions for the transformation in (\ref{eq-x-transf}) and (\ref{eq-t-transf}) then gives
+Expanding the expression for the function $g(x' - v' t';\; s' \, \Sigma')$ according to the definition (\ref{eq-gauss-fcn-2D}) of the 2-D affine Gaussian kernel, and making use of the explicit expressions for the spatio-temporal image transformation in (\ref{eq-x-transf}) and (\ref{eq-t-transf}), then gives

 If we, inspired by the transformation property of the spatial scale parameters under a spatial scaling transformation in (\ref{eq-transf-pars-spat-scal}), introduce a similar relationship